Fixed disk failure

 If you've recently installed any new hardware it's suggested that it be removed to verify it's not causing this issue.
 If after the device has been removed the computer works and it was another IDE/EIDE device ensure that the jumpers are properly set on the hard drive.

-In addition to removing any new hardware it's also suggested if you've recently moved the computer or installed anything inside the computer that the connections for the drive be checked.
+If you've recently moved the computer or installed anything inside the computer re-check the drive connections.
 Usually it's best to disconnect the cables from the back of the drive and reconnect them to make sure they're connected properly.
 While inside also disconnect and reconnect the cable connected to the motherboard as well.
 While inside your computer make sure you're aware of ESD.

 Hard drive not setup